ShinMaywa US-2

-The ShinMaywa US-2 is a large Japanese short takeoff and landing amphibious aircraft that employs boundary layer control technology for enhanced STOL and stall suppression performance.
-Manufactured by seaplane specialist ShinMaywa (formerly Shin Meiwa), it was developed from the earlier Shin Meiwa US-1A seaplane, which was introduced during the 1970s.
+The ShinMaywa US-2 is a large Japanese short takeoff and landing turboprop amphibious aircraft that employs boundary layer control technology for enhanced STOL and stall suppression performance.
+Manufactured by seaplane specialist ShinMaywa (formerly Shin Meiwa), it was developed from the earlier Shin Meiwa US-1A seaplane, which was introduced in the 1970s.

 The ShinMaywa US-2 was developed on behalf of the Japan Maritime Self-Defense Force (JMSDF) as a 'like-for-like' replacement for its aging US-1A fleet.
 In Japanese service, it is operated in the air-sea rescue (ASR) role.
 The US-2 can also be used in other capacities, such as an aerial fire fighter, carrying 15 tonnes of water for this mission.

-Various overseas operators have held discussions on potential acquisitions of the type, including the Indian Navy and Indian Coast Guard.
-Other countries such as the United States, Indonesia, Thailand, and Greece have also shown interest in the US-2 for various purposes.
+Overseas operators have held discussions on potential acquisitions of the type, including the Indian Navy and Indian Coast Guard.
+Countries such as the United States, Indonesia, Thailand, and Greece have also shown interest in the US-2 for various purposes.